Unbelievable Facts About Asbestos

-Books are an incredible source of information and a lot of people are known to have vastly large collections.
+Books are an incredible source of information and a lot of people are known to have large collections.
 Having said that, the binding of books in the mid-1900s used asbestos, due to asbestos’ fire resistant properties.
 If you are an antique collector or old book enthusiast, be wary of book in the early 1900s editions.
 Those books may have some traces of asbestos in them.

-Recently, Asbestos was discovered in modelling cray.
-Modelling cray has undisturbed asbestos, which is not as dangerous as airborne asbestos.
-However, it is extremely dangerous if children put the modelling cray in their mouth.
+Recently, asbestos was discovered in modelling clay.
+Modelling clay has undisturbed asbestos, which is not as dangerous as airborne asbestos.
+However, it is extremely dangerous if children put the modelling clay in their mouth.
 The children may have asbestos in the lungs, but the symptoms might not appear in 20 to 50 years.

 These are some of the major unbelievable facts about asbestos.
 You would unlikely think its true because it is not often talked about.
 If you need to know more about keeping you and your family safe from asbestos, or looking for asbestos abatement contractor expert, call our BC Green Construction and Demolition team and we would be happy to serve you.